wint-fm/faymay.github.io/4_fanprojects.md

     <section id="four">
         <div class="inner">
             <header class="major">
-                <h2><span class="translate">Past Fan Projects</span></h2>
+                <h2><span class="translate">Past Fan Support Projects</span></h2>
             </header>
-            <p>These are some of the past fan projects.
+            <p>These are some of the past fan support projects.
 Kudos to all the organizers and donors for the successful execution of these projects.
 We will try to keep this list updated. </p>
         </div>
     </section>
     <section id="five" class="spotlights">